sduclassroom/splab1/variants/variant07.md

 ### Variant 07
 Output the following information:

-* Top 10 dates as per number of requests
+* Top `n` dates as per number of client errors (response code starts with 4).
-* The number of requests for each of the dates
+* The number of errors on each of the dates.
-* The percentage of requests for each of the dates
+* The percentage of errors on each of the dates with respect to the total number of client errors on these `n` dates.

 Sample output: